grafana/agent/docs/sources/flow/reference/cli/run.md

 ## Configuration conversion (beta)

-When the `--config.format` command-line argument is provided, Grafana Agent will convert the config file from the source format to River and immediately start running with it.
+When the `--config.format` command-line argument is provided with a value other than `flow`, Grafana Agent will convert the config file from the source format to River and immediately start running with it.
 This leverages the same converter API described in the [grafana-agent convert][] docs.

 If the `--config.bypass-conversion-warnings` command-line argument is also provided, Grafana Agent will ignore any warnings provided by the converter.
 This should